cracked-machine/Tiny4xPoweredStereoMixer/README.md

 Using opamps to buffer the input signals and mix the channels together will ensure that the volume of each channel can be mixed independently from the others.

 The design will implement an inverting opamp "virtual  ground" topology.
 The virtual ground refers to the inputs of the mixing opamp: the non-inverting input will be referenced to ground, which means the voltage at both opamp inputs will be referenced to ground because the potential _difference between inputs_ will always try to be zero.
 The absence of voltage at these inputs will prevent cross-talk between the channels.
-There is an excellent explanation of this concept at [sound-au.com](https://sound-au.com/articles/audio-mixing.htm#s3)
+There is a far superior explanation of this concept at [sound-au.com](https://sound-au.com/articles/audio-mixing.htm#s3)

 ## Power Stage Design